 An Interview With Professor Nicholas James: Part 1

-Professor Nicholas James is Chief Investigator on the groundbreaking STAMPEDE trial.
+Professor Nicholas James is Chief Investigator on the STAMPEDE trial.
 The multi-arm, multi-stage trial focuses on people with locally advanced or metastatic prostate cancer starting first-line hormone therapy.
 It seeks to improve outcomes and reduce side effects by adding new treatments to the standard approach or modifying the type of hormone therapy.
 The trial involves at least 10,000 patients and compares new treatment approaches to a "control arm," or the current standard treatments.1,2

 The findings thus far